Please send enquiries to: Mrs Deborah Rock (SENCO) DRock@WillenhallPrimary.org.

 At WCP home visits are completed by the Early Years staff and individualised timetables are created for children with specific needs.

 The SEND lead and Nursery teacher at WPP complete home visits and assessments for any pupils with SEND.
 Staggered starts are arranged for those pupils who need it.
 Pupils coming from enhanced pre-school settings are visited in setting several times in the summer term to ensure the needs are clear and adaptions are made prior to the start date.

 In both schools children in years Rec – 5 will have a transition time where they will spend time with their new teacher in their new classroom.
 In this time the children will be assessed.
 Records will be transferred and teachers meet to discuss the needs of individual pupils.

 Year 6 pupils will visit their new secondary school and transition meetings will be held prior to them completing year 6.
-All paper work is handed on to the relevant Secondary SEND lead and the needs of the pupils are discussed prior to them starting.
+Where additional needs require, a supplementary programme of visits is put in place for individual pupils supported by the SEND lead.
+All paper work is handed on to the relevant Secondary SEND lead and the needs of the pupils are discussed.

 The Coventry Local Offer website has information about the services that are available.

 Click here to go to and view The Coventry Local Offer.